~ 2014 Vegetable Seed List ~

 for future years, using the instructions we supply.
 There's no need to buy new seed every year!

 Recent News and Additions to the Catalogue:

-Have a look at our monthly sowing calendar to help you plan your plot for the season, and
+We also have a monthly sowing calendar to help you plan your plot for the year, and

 find the latest news from the field and about new varieties on our Facebook page